haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - Have a selection option in settings.
 - Prepare Japanese and English prompts for necessary LLM integrations.

-## Auto-Categorization

-- Use embeddings to find automatic categorization
-- Suggest reorganization of the tabs, or possible migration destination.
-- e.g. Add a button to migrate a tab to another window/sesion, and show a dialog to select the destination.
-We can show the possible candidates based on the summary/keywords/embeddings.

 ## Update the LLM prompts

 - to focus more on categorization, topic detection.
 We would like to improve the prompts